sa-tre/satre-specification/docs/source/pillars/computing_technology.md

     For example, when using physical compute resources all sensitive data must be securely wiped before another user is given access to that same node.
     In a cloud hosted TRE virtual machines should be destroyed and recreated.
   - Mandatory
+* - A TRE may make data available to researchers using comonly used databases servers such as PostgreSQL, MSSQL, MongoDB, etc.
+  - Databases must be secured and only accessible to users within the same project.
+    If shared (multi-tenant) database servers are used database administrators must ensure the database server enforces segregation of users and databases.
+  - Optional
 * - TREs working with big datasets could integrate with large-scale data analytics tools.
   - For example, Spark and Hadoop can be used for distributed computing across a cluster.
     This may be an advantage where a TRE is using an amount of data that is too large for single-machine computing to be practical.